← All Conditions

 Cyclical Chest Symptoms — Investigation & Treatment, London

 If you experience chest pain, breathlessness, or a collapsed lung that occurs cyclically — around the time of your period — you may have thoracic endometriosis.
-This is an underdiagnosed condition that I investigate thoroughly and treat in close collaboration with specialist gynaecologists.
+An underdiagnosed condition investigated thoroughly and treated in close collaboration with specialist gynaecologists.
+Diagnostic delay of over 5 years is common.
+Cyclical chest symptoms page →

 What is Thoracic